Allan Eugene Updegraff: Early writing career

 One of his earliest works to be published was his poem, "A Touch of Nature", published in The Reader Magazine in 1905.
-From 1907–10 Updegraff had a series of stories, poems and essays published in collections and in newspapers across the country.
+From 1907 to 1910 Updegraff had a series of stories, poems and essays published in collections and in newspapers across the country.
 Some of the short stories include: "The Winner of the Game", published in the November 1909 edition of Short Stories; and "The Man's Wife", published in Ainslee's Magazine in December 1909.
 Some of his essays/short stories published in national newspapers included: "A German Alliance", "Two Mornings", "The Wash-Publish Machine", "Mr. Boggs Pulls Wires", and "That Remarkable Infant".
 His poetry appeared in numerous anthologies, including a monthly literary publication called The Smart Set, as well as in newspapers, such as "Bacchic" in 1907 in the New Castle Herald, and "The Incarnation" in the Los Angeles Herald in 1908.

 During the 1910s, Updegraff continued to publish stories in magazines and newspapers.
 Some of those publications included McClure's, The Coming Nation, and Scribner's.
 The Washington Times praised Updegraff's short story, "The White Light Liar", about a doorman at a Broadway restaurant.
 The Times called the story "a gem", and stated that Upegraff had a "... sure touch of inspiration, backed by what seems the largest fund of information and experience ever accorded a writing man."
 During this period, Updegraff also made money as a critic, reviewing others' books.
 He also continued to publish stories in newspapers, such as "A Gentleman From Jupiter".